 The Deluxe Villa felt slightly closed off compared to others we stayed in.
 Though the actual circumference in question was likely the same, the bedroom and living room area were divided so it lacked the feeling of openness that we encountered in the other Fijian resorts we tried.

 The room was nice and clean, with plenty of different seating areas.
 We also had a front porch, which we did use this time as space by the ‘beach’ was limited.
 There was functioning A/C and a safe within the villa.
 WiFi was only included at an additional cost.

 I have to say the ‘outdoor’ bathroom was very disappointing in Nanuya.
 It was very basic and not very aesthetically pleasing, plus it wasn’t really outside it just had no roof.

-When we visited, there was also the option to eat at a pizza bar, however this appears to no longer be optioned on their website.
-The pizza bar was really isolated at the other end of the Resort and it didn’t even really seem open when we were there – but was a nice cheaper option to have.
-We also met the only other mid-twenty year old couple at this pizza bar!
+When we visited, there was also the option to eat at a pizza bar, however, this appears to no longer be an option on their website.
+The pizza bar was really isolated at the other end of the resort and it didn’t even really seem open when we were there – but was a nice cheaper option to have.
+We also met the only other mid-twenty-year-old couple at this pizza bar!